-However, as reported in a previous post, Liberal MP Marlene Jennings already referred this matter to the Commissioner of Lobbying (the "Commissioner"), requesting an investigation as to whether there has been a violation of the Lobbying Act (Canada).
+However, as reported in a previous post about mould, Liberal MP Marlene Jennings already referred this matter to the Commissioner of Lobbying (the "Commissioner"), requesting an investigation as to whether there has been a violation of the Lobbying Act (Canada).

 Quebec to hold Public Inquiry into selection process for the nomination of provincial judges

 Following allegations that the provincial Liberal party inappropriately influenced the process for the selection of judges, Premier Jean Charest has announced that Quebec will hold a public inquiry into how judges are selected for nomination in the province.
 The Globe and Mail has a story on this announcement here.

 BC Chief Electoral Officer Make Recommendations for Changes to the Election Act (British Columbia)